 Unfortunately, there is no blueprint, set of instructions, or course that can teach you how to become an entrepreneur.
 The good news is that if you have what it takes, starting a business can be the best decision you ever make.

 Successful entrepreneurs come from all walks of life.
 Age, education, background, and wealth are not reliable predictors of success nor are they barriers to entry.
 You don’t need an invention or an original idea and you don’t have to take huge risks.

 Identify a need and take action.
 Listen to your customers and deliver value.
-Give your customers what they want at a price that’s fair to both of you and you’ll thrive.
+Give your customers what they want at a price that’s fair to both of you and you’ll make it.